Babatunde-Oduwole/Healthcare-Analytics/README.md

 ### Data Cleaning/Preparation

 Data cleaning and preparation involved multiple steps.
-1. Handled missing values using techniques like mean imputation and deletion of non-informative rows.
+1. Handled missing values using techniques like deletion of non-informative rows.
 2. Standardized categorical variables to ensure consistency across datasets.
 3. I created new features based on existing data to improve the quality of analysis.